Reports and papers

 Research report in Spanish.

-Plan Ceibal 2020: Future scenarios for technology and education, the case of the Uruguayan public education system
+Plan Ceibal 2020: Future scenarios for technology and education (2018)

 This article examines future scenarios for technology and education in Uruguay through the case of Plan Ceibal.
 It uses scenario-based thinking to consider how educational systems can prepare for uncertainty, respond to changing technological conditions, and make more deliberate choices about long-term development.